Skip to content

 The more I read, study and write about the steward leader, the more often I find myself scratching my head and saying, “really?”
 This is pretty radical stuff.

-And as such, the more we seek to fully embrace the call to be steward leaders the more we will be considered rather strange people.
-That’s because to the culture around us our values appear to be all screwed up.
-Live in this world as a faithful steward leader and most people just won’t get you, including some in your own ministry or church.
+And as such, the more we seek to embrace the call to be steward leaders fully, the more we will be considered rather strange people.
+That’s because, to the culture around us, our values appear to be all screwed up.
+Live as a faithful steward leader; most people won’t get you, including some in your ministry or church.

 The reason is that the values of the kingdom of God define the ‘right-side up’ life in an upside-down world.
-This is no subtle shift, it is a revolution in leadership.
-Yet too often, despite our genuine desire to be steward leaders, we hold onto the old worldly, upside-down values and miss out on all that God has for us.
-Here are just four examples of the difference in these two kingdom ways of thinking and leading.
+This is no subtle shift; it is a revolution in leadership.
+Yet, despite our genuine desire to be steward leaders, we often hold onto the old worldly, upside-down values and miss out on all God has for us.
+Here are four examples of the difference between these two kingdoms’ ways of thinking and leading.

 Which one most typifies your leadership?